The Police, Crime, Sentencing and Courts Act

 As expressed by the Media Reform Coalition, "Concentrated (media) ownership creates conditions in which wealthy individuals and organisations can amass vast political and economic power and distort the media landscape to suit their interests."
 Contrary to what many of us believe, the UK does not have a free press.
 This Open Democracy article provides reasons why.
 And Noam Chomsky's 'The Five Filters of the Mass Media Machine' is, I think, brilliant in showing us the true nature and function of the mainstream media.
 We are being deceived by those who oppress us.

-Robert Buckland MP supports the bill.
-Do the points he makes stand up to scrutiny?
+Robert Buckland MP supported the bill.
+Did the points he made stand up to scrutiny?

 17th March 2021